How to Fail Well

 What Does Tiger Wood’s Apology Require of You?

-Last Friday, I watched the Tiger Woods press conference in amazement.
+Last Thursday, I watched the Tiger Woods press conference in amazement.
 I was stunned at his candor.
 He didn’t sugar-coat his sin.
 Instead, he repeatedly acknowledged the magnitude of his wrongdoing and the scope of its impact.
+It is worth reading or watching the statement in its entirety.
+It contains several important lessons.